Using Cardstock Strips to Make Card Backgrounds

 First, use your American Crafts Brights 12x12 cardstock pack to cut out your rainbow.
 Be sure to think outside the box--pastels are great too!
 Add a simple stamped image (here the butterfly) stamped in matching colors.

 Don't have a stamp or ink?
-Why not add a flower or heart diecut or a tiny premade embellishment like a sequin or enamel dot.
+Why not add a flower or heart diecut or a tiny premade embellishment like a sequin or enamel dot

 The third idea is to step it up!
 Add another die cut (here I used a Ric-Rac die) or even just add a thinner strip of cardstock to add dimension to the original strip.